arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 <span class='lvl3'>3</span>pass
 </pre>

-so, we see very basic organization of code is available just by looking at sequence of start tokens (which just mirrors indentation).
+so, we see very basic organization of code is available just by looking at sequence of start tokens (which simply mirrors indentation).

 ## Some problems with multiline strings